 This indicator assesses the level of government support to the domestic consumption and production of fossil fuels, through both taxes and subsidies.
-We find that fossil fuel support measures were worth 0.28% of the collective GNI of the 38 countries with existing data - a total of around \$301 billion in 201940.
+We find that fossil fuel support measures were worth 0.38% of the collective GNI of the 38 countries with existing data - a total of around \$322 billion in 2021.
 As well as artificially boosting demand for fossil fuels at home, in the face of subsidies, low-carbon alternatives may encounter comparative disadvantages due to relative price changes on world markets.

 The fossil fuel support indicator is comprised of four measures: subsidies to coal, oil, gas and electricity, with each scaled to the CO_2 intensity of the fuel.
 Support to electricity is scaled differently for each country, as each country has a different CO_2 intensity per kilowatt-hour, based on the fuels it uses in its electricity mix and other factors.
-The raw score on this indicator is expressed as the CO_2 -scaled dollar support as a percentage of a country's GNI - the sum of dollar support across the four fuel types, with each scaled by its CO2 intensity.
+The raw score on this indicator is expressed as the CO_2 -scaled dollar support as a percentage of a country's GNI - the sum of dollar support across the four fuel types, with each scaled by its CO_2 intensity.
 This raw score is then standardised negatively, meaning that more support for fossil fuel production results in a lower score.

-Data on fossil fuel support measures and amounts come from the OECD Inventory of Support Measures for Fossil Fuels and is taken for the latest available year, 2019.
+Data on fossil fuel support measures and amounts come from the OECD Inventory of Support Measures for Fossil Fuels and is taken for the latest available year, 2021.

-Data on the relative CO2 intensity of each country's electricity production per kilowatt-hour comes from the International Energy Agency via the OECD.
+Data on the relative CO2 intensity of each country's electricity production per kilowatt-hour comes from Ember Climate's compilation of various sources including the European Environment Agency, the U.S. Energy Information Administration (EIA), and other official datasets.